dsc-courses/dsc10-2022-wi/syllabus.md

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

 - **Campuswire:** We'll be using Campuswire as our course message and discussion board.
 More details are in the [Communication](#communication-) section below.
-If you didn't already get an invitation to our Campuswire course, [sign up here](https://campuswire.com/p/G6950E967).
+If you didn't already get an invitation to our Campuswire course, [sign up here](https://campuswire.com/p/G6950E967) (if it asks you to enter a code, enter 8844).

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/339284).
 This is where all of your grades will live as well.
 If you didn't already get an invitation to our Gradescope course, reach out to the instructors.